-Solutions Center provides services to homeless clients including AODA referrals, assistance in development of employment skills, securing employment and/or social services, etc. The City will continue to provide utility assistance to Solutions Center so that their resources can be most effectively used for client supportive services, including the chronic homeless.
-Solutions Center also operates a women's shelter, men's shelter and a family shelter.
+Solutions Center provides services to homeless clients including AODA referrals, assistance in development of employment skills, securing employment and/or social services, etc. The City will partner with to Solutions Center to identify potential operational costs that can be supported with CDBG so that their resources can be most effectively used for client supportive services, including the chronic homeless.
+Solutions Center also operates a NEW homeless shelter that serves both families and singles (men & women).